dfdwebsites/React-Eshop/README.md

     add the ability to add to cart from homescreen add increase quantity buttons and delete from cart make the cart to be saved in localhost for refresh

+## 14. Create Signin Page

+    Create Sign in Screen
+    using useLocation() hook to get the url for the redirect for the signUp page